 Charles Bowen is an immigration officer with a difference: the migrants he deals with don’t come from other countries but from other universes.
 Known as shifters, they materialize from parallel timelines, bringing with them a mysterious drug called slip which breaks down the boundary between what is and what might have been, and offers the desperate and the dispossessed the tantalizing possibility of escape.

 Growing out of short stories such as ‘Tammy Pendant’, ‘To Become a Warrior’ and ‘The Welfare Man’, Marcher was originally published in the US under the Cosmos imprint.
-It will be coming out in a new and extensively revised edition from Newcon Press in 2014.
-(It seems appropriate that a book about parallel universes should exist in more than one version.)
-More details here.
+It is now available in a new and extensively revised edition, as of August 2014 from Newcon Press.
+(More details here.)

 “One of the best SF novels of the year” (Colin Harvey, Suite 101, reviewing the original Cosmos edition of Marcher)